 Squid is part of the same family as oysters, scallops, and octopus.
 It’s often served fried, which is known as calamari, and the total fat content tends to be very high due to the oil used in the frying process.
 Whether or not it’s high in saturated or trans fats depends on the type of oil chosen for frying.
-Served alone, though, squid can be quite healthful due to its low amounts of saturated fat.
+Served alone, though, squid can be quite healthful due to its

 Is squid a healthy food?